sedlatschek/inversify-express-typebox-openapi/README.md

 When used on a controller, it is applied to each of its methods.

-This can also be done through any of the parameter decorators:
+This can also be achieved through any of the parameter decorators:

 ```ts
 class ExampleController {